Frequently Asked Questions

 Will we have to wear lifejackets?

-Due to the size of Wahinemoe you do not need to wear any lifejacket or to remain seated.
-We carry by law lifejackets for every passenger including children's sizes.
+Due to the size of our boats (>6m) we do not need to wear lifejackets within the harbour.
+We must carry lifejackets for every passenger including children's sizes and you can choose to wear one.

 What facilities are on board the Wahinemoe?